Where will I be working?

 Can I bring a friend?

 Your friends are welcome to visit you at the trailhead, but only trained Trailhead Ambassador Volunteers may give information to the public.
-If you’d like to do it with a friend then encourage them to become a trained Trailhead Ambassador.
+If you’d like to volunteer with a friend, please encourage them to become a trained Trailhead Ambassador!

 Are there age restrictions?